Peace-Research-Institute-Frankfurt/new-work/README.md

 #### Parameters

 - `file` (Required): Name of a file in the `/assets` folder.
 - `title` (Optional): Title to be displayed to the user.
-If none is supplied, the filename is used instead.
+If none is supplied, the filename is used.